 Kathleen Bowley, communications manager for Surya in Calhoun could not say whether or not the proposed new facility would be a consolidation of its existing storage and distribution facilities or a new manufacturing center.

-The Bartow site is located on the northwest corner of the intersection of Cass-White Road and Great Valley Parkway at Highlands 75 Industrial Park.
+The Bartow site is located on the northwest corner of the intersection of Cass-White Road and Great Valley Parkway at Highland 75 Industrial Park.

 Voestalpine Metal Forming, an Austrian-based firm was the first occupant of Highland 75 Industrial Park, announcing back in August of 2012 it’s plans to invest $62 million and create close to 220 jobs.
 They have moved in to the new facility and are in the process of starting up their manufacturing operations.